 A good rule of thumb is no more 4 cups of vegetables spread out into an even layer in a large rimmed baking sheet.

-These roasted carrot and parsnip recipe is extremely versatile, and work well with almost anything you’re serving.
+These oven roasted carrot and parsnips are extremely versatile, and work well with almost anything you’re serving.

 Recipe notes